onfido/onfido-android-sdk/README.md

   }
 ```

+:warning: The following content assumes you're using our API v3 versions for backend calls.
+If you are currently using API v2 please refer to [this migration guide](https://developers.onfido.com/guide/api-v2-to-v3-migration-guide) for more information.

-### 1. Obtaining an API token
+### 1. Obtain an API token

-In order to start integration, you will need the **API token**.
-You can use our [sandbox](https://documentation.onfido.com/#sandbox-testing) environment to test your integration, and you will find these two sandbox tokens inside your [Onfido Dashboard](https://onfido.com/dashboard/api/tokens).
-You can create sandbox tokens inside your Onfido Dashboard.
+In order to start integrating, you will need an [API token](https://documentation.onfido.com/#api-tokens).

+You can use our [sandbox](https://documentation.onfido.com/#sandbox-testing) environment to test your integration.
+To use the sandbox, you'll need to generate a sandbox API token in your [Onfido Dashboard](https://onfido.com/dashboard/api/tokens).

 #### 1.1 Regions

 Onfido offers region-specific environments.
-Refer to the [Regions](https://documentation.onfido.com/#regions) section in the API documentation for token format and API base URL information.
+Refer to the [Regions](https://documentation.onfido.com/#regions) section in our API documentation for token format and API base URL information.

-### 2. Adding the SDK dependency
+### 2. Add the SDK dependency

-Starting on version `4.2.0`, we now offer a modularised SDK, which means you can integrate it in two different ways:
+Starting from version `4.2.0`, Onfido offers a modularized SDK.
+You can integrate it in 2 different ways:

+1. `onfido-capture-sdk`
+2. `onfido-capture-sdk-core`

 #### 2.1 `onfido-capture-sdk`
-Complete, input quality-focused solution suited for better captures and faster IDV flows.

 This is the **recommended** integrated option.

-This version provides advanced on-device, real-time glare and blur detection as well as auto-capture (passport only) on top of a set of basic image validations.
+This is a complete solution, focusing on input quality.
+It features advanced on-device, real-time glare and blur detection as well as auto-capture (passport only) on top of a set of basic image validations.

 ```gradle
 repositories {